jjttjj/iboga/readme.md

 ```

 Only a very small portion of the functionality that could be wrapped like this is currently.
 Feel free to open an issue or submit a PR for any functionality you need here.

+I believe it might be possible to provide metadata, such as which response message types are expected for a given request type, what the "response finished" message type will be, etc, to expose a higher level api in a more automatic manner.

+A sketch of how this might be done can be seen in [dev/iboga/wip2.clj](dev/iboga/wip2.clj).

 # Customization